Extended Side Angle (Utthita Parsvokonasana)

 - If you are thinking of starting yoga and have a medical condition, it is advisable to check with your doctor.

 Sarah Williams is a Qualified Yoga Teacher based in London with an online presence @sarahlucyyoga on Instagram and Facebook.
 She also blogs about yoga and health & wellbeing topics on her website (https://sarahlucyyoga.wixsite.com/yoga).
-Sarah’s focus is Vinyasa Flow, Hatha and Ashtanga styles of yoga and she completed part of her yoga teacher training in India.
+Sarah’s focus is Vinyasa Flow, Hatha and Ashtanga styles of yoga and she completed part of her yoga teacher training.

 As well as being a yoga teacher Sarah is also a Chartered Accountant.
 She fell in love with yoga as it was a release from the office, it taught her to value her health and improved the attitude she had towards life and herself.
 As a teacher she is able to pass on the benefits of yoga to her students and finds the job incredibly rewarding.